 Ian’s 10+ years of executive-level experience in business development, marketing, sales team’s management, and channel development, is consistently driving sales growth for SAI.
 Ian’s ability to put our clients in the position to succeed on each and every project is paramount and has provided great customer retention/growth and a worldwide presence for SAI.

 MaryJane is responsible for the financial and accounting procedures in accordance with local, state and federal reporting requirements.
 She administers payroll and office operations insuring proper maintenance and retention of related files.

 Ired is responsible for the overall production of the laboratory, His 15 years of laboratory experience provides the well-rounded, hands-on methodology needed to ensure all of our laboratories are running at their optimum.
-Ired also manages our X-ray Detraction departments (TEM & XRD respectively)
+Ired also manages our X-ray Detraction department (XRD)

-Sharon manages the Polarized Light Microscopy (PLM) department; assuring workflow, turn-around-times and Quality Control are in accordance with the National Voluntary Laboratory Accreditation Program (NVLAP) for the analysis of bulk asbestos.
+Heather manages the Polarized Light Microscopy (PLM) department; assuring workflow, turn-around-times and Quality Control are in accordance with the National Voluntary Laboratory Accreditation Program (NVLAP Lab Code 200664-0) for the analysis of bulk asbestos.
 Heather is also a member of the Phase Contrast Microscopy (PCM) and Transmission Electron Microscopy (TEM) departments.